-The Company has assessed the carrying value of its employee benefits liability at reporting date for changes in assumptions including potential changes to employee behaviours and trends in taking annual and long service leave as result of COVID-19.
-The results concluded there were no significant changes to the Company's employee benefits liability from COVID-19.
-Per review of the Company's exposures at reporting date, details of the Company's provisions, employee benefit liabilities and contingent assets and liabilities at reporting date are set out in Note 17.
+The Company has assessed the carrying value of its employee benefits liability at reporting date for changes in assumptions including potential changes to employee behaviours and trends in taking annual and long service leave.
+Per review of the Company's exposures at reporting date, details of the

+Company's provisions, employee benefit liabilities and contingent assets and liabilities at reporting date are set out in Note 17.

-d) Financial risk management
+Financial risk management c)

 The Company has adopted prudent practices to manage liquidity risk and to ensure an adequate level of liquidity is maintained to meet obligations as they fall due across a wide range of operating circumstances.
-The Company was well placed heading into the market dislocation following the COVID-19 pandemic and has continued to maintain funding and liquidity metrics comfortably above regulatory minimums.
+The Company has continued to maintain funding and liquidity metrics comfortably above regulatory minimums.